Canon G7 X Mark II vs T7i

 - More compact: Is smaller (106x61mm vs 131x100mm) and thus needs less room in the bag.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been on the market for longer (launched in February 2016).

-Arguments in favor of the Canon EOS Rebel T7i:
+Advantages of the Canon EOS Rebel T7i: